Gaeano/DSA/SETS/readme.md

-## this assignment is where the sets are all initialized to 0.
-Making the function for adding a value only initialize it to 1 to its specific position
+## This  assignment is where the sets are all initialized to 0.
+Making its function for adding a value only initialize it to 1 to its specific position
 ### to add a value to a set not initialized to 0

 ```C